 When I was 17-18, I worked as a telemarketer for about 3 months.
 For an outsourcing company, on behalf of a major insurance provider.
 I can’t remember the name of the insurance company, or even the product name now.
-I really should, because day-in, day-out, I repeated the same script in hundreds of cold calls.
+That’s weird, because day-in, day-out, I repeated the same script in hundreds of cold calls.

-I earned at least RM3000 a month for those 3 months.
+I earned at least RM3000 per month in those 3 months.
 This was the point in my life when I knew I could do sales.

 Here are some telemarketer sales tactics, and advice for you to resist those sales.

 Telemarketer sales tactic #1: I followed a damn awesome script

 You guys should have seen the scrip – it was a work of art.
 It starts off jovial, friendly.
 Then it addresses the problem (don’t waste money by paying for non-investment linked insurance, because you’ll never get it back), and POW, the solution (25-years investment-linked insurance that promised some returns back on your money).

 Whatever excuse the customer might have, there’s an answer to it.

 No time to talk?
 No problem, when’s a good time for me to call you back?

 Already have insurance?
 There’s no such thing as being over-insured, and you’ll get to claim more if anything happens.